-We are specialists at strategic business rescue and recovery strategies.
+We are specialists at strategic business rescue and business recovery strategies.

 If your business is having cash-flow problems, approaching insolvency, or you could use some immediate advice on how to handle debt or business restructuring in the best possible way, give us a call to find out how we can help.